rjdman/machine-learning/projects/capstone/final_report.md

 * _Is the visualization thoroughly analyzed and discussed?_
 * _If a plot is provided, are the axes, title, and datum clearly defined?_-->

 ### Reflection

 <!--In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
 You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
 Questions to ask yourself when writing this section:
 * _Have you thoroughly summarized the entire process you used for this project?_
 * _Were there any interesting aspects of the project?_
 * _Were there any difficult aspects of the project?_
 * _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_-->

+The summary of the steps taken within the project are listed out as follows:

+1. Identified problem statement and dataset
+2. Exploratory data analysis
+3. Sample robust dataset
+4. Audio feature transformation analysis
+5. Preprocessing melspectograms for train/validation/test sets
+6. ResNet50 bottleneck feature extraction from melspectograms
+7. Build model architecture
+8. Iterate
+    * Train
+    * Validate
+    * Tweak hyperparameters
+9. Evaluate model with test dataset

+* The most interesting part of the project was creating a solutions to micro problems on the journey to finding a larger solution.
+Although frustrating, some elements of the code were quite useful (such as my multiprocessing script `parallel.py`) and I will likely be able to use these learnings in my future projects.
+* The most difficult part of the project was implementing a model in a deeply technical subject matter that I was unfamiliar with - audio.
+I had to deal with two areas of research deep learning and audio signaling.
+This was difficult to balance with my day to day.
+In addition, comparative to image classification, there is very little in terms of material for purely audio classification.
+* The final solution does meet expectations.
+At 58.X%, it is almost twice as accurate as the benchmark model (33.3%).
+However, I do not believe this is a solution that will be beneficial for day to day applications.
+The amount of error is just too great for the model to be relied upon.
+There are also practical considerations in terms of the difficult data transformation pipeline in using this tool day to day.

 ### Improvement

 Although the current model does provide better results than the benchmark model, there are still a lot of potential improvements to be made.

 * Data cleansing activities could have made a direct impact on the performance of the final model.
 Retrospectively, I do feel the Chinese dataset did not have the same depth as the Spanish and English sets.
 There were comparatively fewer votes for the Chinese dataset.
 If I could choose the languages again, I may have gone for Russian, Italian, German, English and Spanish since they had the most complete data.
 These languages would have also opened the doors to further increases in the train/validation/test set size and might have led to better accuracy or generalisation at least.

 * If I used my final solution as the new benchmark, there most definitely is a better solution.
 There are three areas in which my solution falls down, usability, speed and performance.
 Google enables multiple languages to be used on it's own voice assistant and language detection though limited to a certain extent.
 Even if Google's performance is worse, the implementation in terms of outreach is far better than my locally built model.
-That can be changed with efforts in scaling and serving my model in a website (or via API at least).
+That can be changed with efforts in creating a more efficient pipeline and serving my model through a website (or via API at least).

 <!--In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
 As an example, consider ways your implementation can be made more general, and what would need to be modified.
 You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
 Questions to ask yourself when writing this section:
 * _Are there further improvements that could be made on the algorithms or techniques you used in this project?_